stepovers/keroppi/README.md

 ## Welcome to keroppi

-This repository is to keep a record of my thoughts and what I have done in daily life and work.
+This repository is to keep a record of my thoughts and what I have done.

 ## Introduction